 After his first year at COD, Picchi is now focusing on geology as a major.

 “I never really had a chance to study geology before, so when I took a class on it first semester, I was surprised at how much I enjoyed it,” he said.
 “I then took another one my second semester and continued to enjoy it.
 It interests me so much since I didn't know much about the field beforehand, so everything is new and fresh.
 I’m not sure where I want to go with it, but I do have a lot of relatives in the field so maybe being able to work with one of them would be ideal.”

 In addition to family influences, Picchi has received sound advice from his former guitar teacher.

 “Zach was always in a good mood even when he was going through a rough time and would always make me laugh.
 More important than that, though, is how he taught me the value of not only hard work but also not taking life too seriously,” he said.
 “He showed me that taking a break is sometimes the best way to get work done or to solve a problem.
 Clearing your head and taking a look at something again but with a blank slate helps me considerably when tackling school work.
 It has been a philosophy I have continued to follow even after I stopped playing guitar.”

 Picchi plans to graduate in 2015.
-While he's not sure about his future beyond College of DuPage, he's thankful to have a place that's allowing him the time to determine what's next.
+While he’s not sure about his future beyond College of DuPage, he’s thankful to have a place where he has the time to determine what’s next.

 2014 College of DuPage